ebitengine/purego/README.md

 A library for calling C functions from Go without Cgo.

+> This is beta software so expect bugs and potentially API breaking changes
+> but each release will be tagged to avoid breaking people's code.
+> Bug reports are encouraged.

 ## Motivation

 The [Ebitengine](https://github.com/hajimehoshi/ebiten) game engine was ported to use only Go on Windows.
 This enabled